Part 5. Protein structure annotation settings

 file to encode conservation scores by replacing B-factor

 fields.
-This kind of file can be directly submitted to
+Such a file can be submitted to POLYVIEW-3D.

-POLYVIEW-3D.
-By specifying chain of interest to be colored
+Then, by specifying the chain of interest to be colored

 by B-factors, one can obtain high-quality images of

-Below is an example of ConSurf output, with conservation scores
+Below is example of the ConSurf output, with conservation scores

 encoded as B-factors and residues colored using the